syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/Converting-images-to-PDF.md

 * EMF (Enhanced Metafile)
 * ICO and ICON (Windows Icon)

+N> For using image formats other than PNG and JPEG in ASP.NET Core, you need to include the Syncfusion.Pdf.Imaging.Net.Core package in your project.
+This package provides the necessary support for handling other raster image formats like BMP, GIF, TIFF, and ICO.

 You can load images from various sources, including image streams and files on disk using [PdfBitmap](https://help.syncfusion.com/cr/document-processing/Syncfusion.Pdf.Graphics.PdfBitmap.html) class.
 Once you have loaded an image, you can draw it on a PDF document using the [DrawImage](https://help.syncfusion.com/cr/document-processing/Syncfusion.Pdf.Graphics.PdfGraphics.html#Syncfusion_Pdf_Graphics_PdfGraphics_DrawImage_Syncfusion_Pdf_Graphics_PdfImage_System_Drawing_PointF_) method of the [PdfGraphics](https://help.syncfusion.com/cr/document-processing/Syncfusion.Pdf.Graphics.PdfGraphics.html) class.

 The following code example shows how to convert image to PDF document.